-Congress submitted a nearly $4 trillion spending budget for fiscal year 2016.
+Congress submitted an approximately $4 trillion spending budget for fiscal year 2017.
 These expenditures, as well as ones of selected years since 1940, are included in the following table.
-The table shows that in nominal terms, the size of the federal government in 2016 is more than 400 times greater than in 1940.
+The table shows that in nominal terms, the size of the federal government in 2017 is more than 400 times greater than in 1940.
 After adjusting for inflation, the size of the government is more than 25 times greater than in 1940.
 This is an increase of 2,500%.
 Social Security, Medicare, Medicaid, unemployment and welfare programs, defense, and interest on the debt have experienced the largest increases.

 * The total does not add to the sum of numbers in the categories listed, because there are several

 other small categories of spending not included in this table.
 Visit http://www.whitehouse.gov/omb/budget/Historicals/ (table 3.2) for more details.